Supporting Chinese lawyers to advocate the rule of law in China

 Teng Biao (滕彪)

 Dr. Teng Biao is a Beijing-based lawyer and university lecturer.
 Dr. Teng has represented AIDS activists, Falun Gong practitioners, Tibetan protesters, and farmers fighting land seizures.
-His advocacy has resulted in his being subject to surveillance, threats, house arrest, disbarment, and being "disappeared."
-He was released after two months of detention on Friday, April 29, 2011.
+His advocacy has resulted in his being subject to surveillance, threats, house arrest, disbarment, and being disappeared.”
+He was released after two months of detention on Friday

 Read More…